secretstartups/handbook/content/handbook/people-group/promotions-transfers.md

 ### Job Title Specialty Guidance For Managers

 Different departments at GitLab manage job title specialties in different ways.
-Below, we have outlined guidance for certain departments to document how they thing through job title specialties to ensure a consistent approach.
+Below, we have outlined guidance for certain departments to document how they think through job title specialties to ensure a consistent approach.

 To easily access a report for what current job title specialties are for your team, you can follow these steps: